globant-ui/css-training/content/css-units/css-units.md

 To do so CSS offers different units for expressing length.
 The units of measure are divided into two groups: Relative length units and absolute length units.

 ### Relative length units
-Relative length units like `em` or `rem` are commonly use for typography and everything regarding to it, and are relative to another length property.
+Relative length units like `em` or `rem` are commonly used for typography and everything regarding to it, and are relative to another length property.
 `em` is relative to the font-size of the current element and `rem` is relative to the font-size of the root element.

 `%` The percent unit is much like the `em` unit, save for a few fundamental differences.